 Is A Power Of Attorney Right For You?

-After a will, the most important single document for seniors in Virginia thinking about their future is the power of attorney.
+After a will, the most important single document for those in Virginia thinking about their future is the power of attorney.
 There are really two important powers of attorney:

-- Financial power of attorney, sometimes known as the durable power of attorney.
-You name a trusted person or persons to have decision-making authority over your business and finances.
+- Financial power of attorney – Sometimes known as the durable power of attorney, in it, you name a trusted person or persons to have decision-making authority over your business and finances.

 It is a daunting thing to draw up a document contemplating your own infirmity.
 It requires courage and people in your life in whom you repose trust.
 But it is a great blessing to your loved ones to have these papers drawn up in advance, so that if the day comes when you need this level of help, the path is clear.